 You must re-register with the Clerk of your new City or Township

-If you are a registered voter, you may vot absentee if any of the following apply:
+If you are a registered voter, you may vote absentee by filling out the absentee ballot form.

 You vote in the City or Township in which you live.
 If you do not know the location of your polling place, check with your City or Township Clerk.
-If you live in the City of Wayland, your polling place is the Fire Station at 160 W. Superior Street.
+If you live in the City of Wayland, your polling place is the Fire Station at 160 W. Superior Street and Wayland VFW at 735 S. Main St. This is depending on which part of the City you reside in.
+Please contact your City Clerk if you are unsure.

 Any elector may request assistance with voting from the precinct board without any reason.
 In such a case, two inspectors, one from each political party, will assist.
 If you need help because you are blind disabled, or unable to read or write, you may ask anyone except your employer to assist you.
 Help America Vote machines are now available that provide for electronic voting.